Our Mission

 While on special assignment to investigate garment factories in Saipan in 2000, Donna encountered for the first time the issue of human trafficking for sex and labor.
 With two young children at home, she saw the innocence and purity of children being violated by this atrocity.
 She was deeply grieved when she witnessed how it affected both children and adults.
 Although overwhelmed at the time by the horror of this, and thinking what could one person do, she made a promise to help in some way if there was anything at all she could do to save some.

 The federal Trafficking Victims Protection Act of 2000 (TVPA) was signed into law in the United States that year while she was working in Saipan.
 During this time she received training from the U.S. Department of Justice, continued her investigations into labor practices, briefed congressional delegations on labor conditions there, and represented the U.S. Department of Labor many times including in an Oprah Winfrey documentary entitled "Behind The Labels" about garment factories and the oppressive labor conditions for guest workers on the island.
-We have obtained the license to feature this documentary and will have it available on this website soon.)

-During those years, many workers escaped in the night to her office seeking justice.
+During those years, many workers escaped in the night to her US office seeking 'justice'.
 She met them with compassion and addressed their many issues with a network of federal and local governmental and non-governmental agencies.
 After serving in the Mariana Islands for nearly 3 years she was promoted to Assistant District Director in Seattle, WA. and two years later promoted to District Director of federal operations for the Wage and Hour Division in Seattle, WA.
 While in this capacity she worked as a member of the federal task force, the Washington Advisory Committee to Combat Human Trafficking (WAshACT).

 While serving as Director in the Pacific Northwest her jurisdiction covered three states, Alaska, Washington and Northern Idaho.
 For over 10 years, under her direction, in addition to addressing federal labor abuses in all industries, she and her staff trained labor investigators in the detection of trafficking, and assisted in the prosecution of trafficking cases in conjunction with the U. S. Department of Justice and other law enforcement and non-governmental organizations.